 The Databricks SQL analytics platform uses machine learning to allow users to create queries in ANSI SQL and develop visualizations and dashboards using their accessible data.
 The visualizations allow users to gain insights and lightweight reporting from their data lake.
 However, users may prefer to utilize their existing third-party BI tools by connecting them to the platform.
 Tools like Microsoft PowerBI or Tableau can be used for analysis and reporting directly on the Databricks data lake.

 Snowflake delivers insights on data through the Snowflake Data Cloud, a data platform that can be deployed across AWS, Google and Azure.
 It can analyze the data for various purposes: Data Engineering, Data Science, Data Lake, Applications, and Data Sharing and Exchange.
-Its visualization tools can enable users to gain valuable insight and information from their data through queries.
+Its visualization tools can enable users to gain valuable insight and information from their data through queries (Figure C).
 Additionally, Snowflake can be used together with other software systems for a broader range of analysis capabilities.

 So which ETL solution is better for your organization?
-The best method to determine the ideal software solution for any purpose is first to identify your organization’s relevant aspects and requirements.
+The best method to determine the ideal software solution for any purpose is to first identify your organization’s relevant aspects and requirements.